Siopao

-Siopao (/tl/), is a Philippine steamed bun with various fillings.
+Siopao (/tl/) is a Philippine steamed bun with various fillings.
 It is the indigenized version of the Fujianese baozi, introduced to the Philippines by Hokkien immigrants during the Spanish colonial period.
 It is a popular snack in the Philippines and is commonly sold by bakeries and restaurants.

 Description

 Siopao being sold at a 7-Eleven branch in Cebu City.

 A street vendor selling siopao in Caloocan.

-Siopao is derived from the baozi, introduced by Hokkien Chinese immigrants to the Philippines during the Spanish colonial period.
+Siopao is derived from baozi, introduced by Hokkien Chinese immigrants to the Philippines during the Spanish colonial period.
 The name is derived from Philippine Hokkien sio-pau (烧包 (燒包, Sio-pau, hot bun)).
 Historically, the most popular siopao buns in Manila were the ones made by restaurateur Ma Mon Luk at the turn of the 20th century.

-Siopao differs from the baozi in that it is much larger and is eaten held in the hands like a sandwich.
+Siopao differs from baozi in that it is much larger and is eaten held in the hands like a sandwich.
 It also uses different traditional fillings.
 The most common fillings are pork asado (indigenized braised version of the Cantonese char siu) and bola-bola (literally "meatball", a combination of pork, chicken, beef, shrimp or salted duck egg).
 Siopao uses leavened wheat flour and is traditionally steamed, but a baked version (also called "toasted siopao") can be baked directly in ovens without steaming.
 A popular variant called "fried siopao" fries the bottom of the siopao in a greased skillet after steaming.
 Another dish that evolved from the siopao is the asado roll, which uses regular bread dough and is baked.

 Traditional siopao is also typically accompanied with a sweet "siopao sauce" (made from cornstarch, soy sauce, sugar, garlic, and other ingredients), which is injected or spread unto the filling before eating.
-Plain ketchup (either tomato ketchup or banana ketchup) is also used in the same way.
-In contrast to the baozi which is eaten dipped in a soy sauce or vinegar mixture.
+Plain ketchup (either tomato ketchup or banana ketchup) is also used in the same way, in contrast to baozi, which is eaten dipped in a soy sauce or vinegar mixture.

 A unique variant from Siargao Island is the paowaw, a dessert bun which has a filling of bukayo (sweetened shredded coconut meat).